-A guide to problems, costs, maintenance and repair for your 2013 Buick LaCrosse
+A guide to repairs, service, and maintenance costs for your 2013 Buick LaCrosse

 Vehicles with certain V6 engines may illuminate the Check Engine Light one or more of the following codes: P0011, P0014, P0021, P0024, P0341, P0346, P0336, or P0391.
 Our technicians tell us that some vehicles may require a powertrain control module (PCM) software update to correct this issue.
 Other vehicles may have excess camshaft end play on one or both cylinder heads which will need to be corrected using special procedures outlined by GM.

 Sometimes if I put my purse in the passenger seat, it triggers the seat belt alarm.
 Weight is about 2-3 lbs.
 The alarm will not turn off even if I move my purse to the floor.
 Must turn off the car, put purse in floor and then turn it back on.
 Dealer says that it is caused by my cell phone in my purse and that there is a bulletin out about this problem.
 The fix is to never put my purse in the passenger seat.

 2013 Buick LaCrosse Questionslow beam light on driver's side not working, I'm being told it will cost $1450 (1 answer)

 The service dept stated the front bumper has to be removed, and that's why it will cost $1450.00.
 I find that way to expensive so I called around other dealerships and I'm being told that is too high.

 I disconnected battery it stopped then wait a awhile and put cable back tried to start again radio came in seat moved forward but would not start do you think it is the battery ?